cc7623/cc7623.github.io/articles/appleinternal-list.md

 #### Backup
 [In case this site gets taken down, here's a backup link](https://web.archive.org/web/20240221051026/https://cc7623.github.io/articles/appleinternal-list).
 New save created for each update to the list.
 If this site DOES get taken down, just hop on the wayback machine (previous link) to refer to it.
-In the meantime, check my Reddit (/u/East-Box-8015) and I will have another backup online within a day or two.
-If my Reddit also gets taken down, check /r/Apple_Internal subreddit.
+In the meantime, check my Reddit (`/u/East-Box-8015`) and I will have another backup online within a day or two.

 #### Quick way to distinguish apps:
 AppleInternal: all apps for apple (which are not supposed to be released to the public) are grouped under this category.